Helen Arney and Dr Kat Arney explore the Victorian legacy: why did beards explode under Queen Victoria? From 2017.

 Helen Arney is a presenter and comedian, and Dr Kat Arney is a writer and broadcaster who has published a book on genetics.

-A Hat Trick production for BBC Radio 4.
+A Hat Trick production first broadcast on BBC Radio 4 in April 2017.